misko/mlipview/testing.md

   - `timelinePlaybackController.spec.js`: Exercises the standalone playback scheduler, validating fps cadence, overrides, snapshot helpers, and the new setter utilities for auto-play/loop configuration.

 > _Cross-reference_: Tests listed only once above cover all ported `x-*` suites.
 If you add a new suite, update this hierarchy so related coverage stays discoverable.
+- `ws-library-sn2-autoplay.spec.js`: Loads the SN2 narrated session from the built-in library, verifies timeline playback kicks in, and asserts that returning to live mode resumes MD streaming (checks live WS frames continue beyond the library snapshot).
+- `ws-library-sn2-opacity.spec.js`: Loads `sn2` from the library, pauses timeline playback immediately, and walks the earliest four buffered frames to ensure every atom remains on the solid mesh (no premature translucency before the opacity control message fires).
+- `ws-library-query.spec.js`: Opens the viewer with `?library=sn2`, confirms the session auto-loads, timeline data is buffered, and the status banner reflects the library source.